 This is a translation of the original blog post that I wrote with Diana Kruse, Natalie Volk and Torsten Mangner.
-While writing this blog once more just in another language, I took the liberty of adding some personal notes here and there.
+While writing this blog once more just in another language, I took the liberty of adding some personal notes here and there in italic font.

 In every development team at otto.de there is at least one tester / test manager / QA… or however you would call the person, who is shaping the mindset for quality.